Autonomous Security Intelligence - A Critical Examination

 - Governance participation (proposal votes, upgrade readiness)

-By fusing security posture with on-chain behavior, ASI can produce holistic risk profiles that go beyond technical exposures alone.
+By fusing security posture with on-chain behavior, it becomes possible to produce holistic risk profiles that go beyond technical exposures alone.
+But a risk profile is a judgment aid, not an enforcement mandate.

 Traditional security operates in a detect-and-respond loop: